ntu-dasl-sg/model_calibration_spatial_data/README.md

 This public GitHub repository contains the code and sample data for the paper `Model calibration with spatial data and varying uncertainties: the case of Tephra2 inversion' by Rabonza et al. (2021).

 Dataset 1 is available on GitHub at https://github.com/flying-rock/kelud14 (deposit_data.csv).
+Dataset 2 relate to publish results from F Maeno  et al. (2019), `A sequence of a plinian eruption preceded by dome destruction at Keludvolcano, Indonesia, on February 13, 2014, revealed from tephra fallout and pyroclastic densitycurrent deposits.'
+J. Volcanol.
+Geotherm.
+Res.382, 24–41.